-© S M Jones 2016.
-The information on this site is free for most uses.
-See the legal stuff for more information
+© S M Jones 2019.
+The information on this site is free for most uses - see legal stuff.
+Last update: 30 Aug 2019

 3. Jonathan William JONES [Parents].
 Born quarter ending June 1858 in Forster Street, Walsall, Jonathan died quarter ending March 1923 in Oakham, Leicestershire, age given as 64.
 Occupation: General agricultural labourer.